-1. Before proceeding to the Academic/ Industry Conference (National / International) Conference Presentation Form
+vi.
+Before proceeding to the Academic/ Industry Conference (National / International) Refer to the Conference Presentation Form (Appendix) in the end

-Comercial resentation Form

 Research Topic:

 Conference Theme:

 The conference is refereed and ranked

 Letter of Acceptance:

 Dates of Conference:

 National Conference / International Conference

 Conference Venue: City/State/Country

 Proof of Tentative Schedule of Travelling:

 Proof of Abstract/full paper as mentioned in proceedings (if proceedings are available)

 Informed the Administration department about the class arrangement and take written approval from the faculty who agreed to handle the classes

 Faculty Cover Letter with request to visit for a Conference etc.

-- 2. After the Conference - 2.1 Submission of proceedings/ or journal in case published by organizer - 2.2 Certificate of Presentation / Participation - 2.3 Registration invoice copy - 2.4 Presentation to Faculty members (SUC) if paper was presented/ Sharing of Conference/workshop experience if participated only. - 3.
+vii.
+After the Conference

+- a.
+Submission of proceedings/ or journal in case published by organizer - b.
+Certificate of Presentation / Participation - c.
+Registration invoice copy - d.
+Presentation to Faculty members (SUC) if paper was presented/ Sharing of Conference/workshop experience if participated only.

+viii.
 Application through proper channel.

-Faculty members can formally apply by filling the specific form (conference presentation, conference participation) to the RASAC with all required documents as mentioned in the procedure.
-RASAC will review the application according to the standard as specified and if satisfied will be recommended and forwarded to Vice Chancellor for approval through DYASS & Registrar and Dean of respective Schools.
-Vice Chancellor's office will review the application and will communicate its approval / not approval to HR department that will then be communicated to the concerned Faculty and Finance.
+Faculty members can formally apply by filling the specific form (conference presentation, conference participation) to the RSAC with all required documents as mentioned in the procedure.
+RSAC will review the application according to the standard as specified and if satisfied will be recommended and forwarded to VC for approval through Registrar and Deans.
+VC's office will review the application and will communicate its approval / not approval to HR department that will then be communicated to the concerned Faculty and Finance.